 The Seal of Milesius, the official seal of the Ó Súilleabháin Clann of Munster.

-Garraí Eoin Brian Ó Súilleabháin MhicRaith, G.C.E.G. of Dunderry Castle (Dún Doire Chateau du Gravier), Cher, France, The Ó Súilleabháin Mór, Count of Knockgraffon
+Garraí Eoin Brian Ó Súilleabháin MhicRaith, G.C.E.G. of Dunderry Castle (Dún Doire Chateau du Gravier), Cher, France, The Ó Súilleabháin Mór, Hereditary Chief of the Name, Count of Knockgraffon

 Dunderry Castle, seat of the Ó Súilleabháin MhicRaith Sept of Munster